 If you suffer severe injuries like spinal cord injuries or head trauma, compensation may also include pain and suffering, lost wages, and reduced earning capacity.
 For families dealing with a wrongful death, additional damages may cover funeral costs and loss of companionship.

-Liability can fall on the vehicle manufacturer, driver, or government agencies for poorly maintained roads.
-Each case depends on the circumstances.
+Liability most commonly falls on the vehicle manufacturer, driver, or government agencies for poorly maintained roads.
+However, a variety of other parties could share the blame depending on the details of the crash.
+Each case depends on the specific circumstances.

-An attorney can investigate the crash, determine fault, and fight for compensation.
+An attorney can investigate the crash, determine fault, file all of the necessary paperwork, negotiate with insurance companies, and fight for compensation in court if necessary.
 They help recover medical bills, lost income, and pain and suffering costs.

 You can pursue damages for medical expenses, lost wages, vehicle repairs, and even funeral expenses if a loved one is lost.
 Non-economic damages, like pain and suffering, may also be included, depending on the circumstances of the accident.